 Which Do You Prefer, Omelet or Scrambled Egg?

 Do you prefer omelet or scrambled eggs?
 Or both?

-Omelet generally have more fillings than scrambled egg that at most will have just cheese.
+Omelet generally has more fillings than a scrambled egg that at most will have just cheese.
 However, depending on your mood and time of day, these choices may vary.
 If you take a 'normal average day', which do you prefer?

 Cast your vote and let us see the top favorite among the readers.

 Why Are Eggs Good For You